 Leaning more towards the brown stuff?
 Check out Best Australian Whiskies For Your Collection.

 Frequently Asked Questions – Best Tequilas

 What’s the difference between Tequila and Mezcal?

-Mezcal is the general term given to any agave spirits and they can be produced from up to 50 species of the plant.
-Tequila is a type of mezcal that is produced from just one species of agave – that is the Weber blue agave.
+Mezcal is the overarching name given to any agave spirits which can be produced from up to 50 species of the plant.
+By contrast, Tequila is a sub-category of mezcal that is produced from just a single species of agave – Agave Tequilana (more commonly known as ‘blue’ agave).